Without Me (Eminem song): Music video

 The Rap Boy suit from the Without Me music video at Mom's Spaghetti in Detroit.

 The song's music video, directed by Joseph Kahn, features a number of scenarios built around its context, including Eminem and Dr. Dre as parodies of comic book characters in general, specifically Batman, Robin (Rap Boy), and Blade trying to save a child who bought a copy of The Eminem Show that has a Parental Advisory sticker.
-Rap Boy and Dre rush to the rescue before the child puts the CD in his CD player and when they arrive Rap Boy snatches it away from him, showing that his CD has explicit lyrics that are not suitable for him to listen to.
-The kid cries and is upset after Rap Boy and Dre confiscate the album away from him.
+Rap Boy and Dre rush to the rescue before the child puts the CD in his CD player and when they arrive Rap Boy snatches it away from him, pointing out that the CD has explicit lyrics that are not suitable for him to listen to.
+The kid cries and is upset after Rap Boy and Dre confiscate the album.
 The video also features Eminem (as Slim Shady) appearing in a variety of fictional television shows, such as a parody of ER, an infomercial, The Real World, and a talk show.
 Supporting actors are the adult film performer Jenna Jameson, television host Kiana Tom and well as character actor Michael Berryman.

 The video was shot from April 12–13 at Barwick Studios.
 It received MTV Video Music Awards for Video of the Year, Best Male Video, Best Rap Video, and Best Direction (for Joseph Kahn), as well as gaining nominations for Best Editing and Viewer's Choice.
 It also won Best Short Form Music Video at the Grammy Awards of 2003.

-The music video reached two billion views on YouTube, making it the second Eminem song to reach this milestone.